-As an up-and-coming pharmacist, you have studied long and hard to have a successful career.
+As an up-and-coming pharmacist, you have studied long and hard to have a successful career and receive your pharmacist license.
 You have cleared every hurdle and are ready to enter the field as a professional pharmacist.
 Now, you have applied for your license with the State of California—only to have it rejected.

-If you are a pharmacist and your license application has been denied, you are probably wondering what your next step should be.
-There are several reasons why the California State Board of Pharmacy would deny an applicant’s pharmacy license: Disciplinary action, arrest and conviction are three of the most common.
+If you are a pharmacist and your California pharmacist license application has been denied, you are probably wondering what your next step should be.
+There are several reasons why the California State Board of Pharmacy would deny an applicant’s pharmacy license: Disciplinary action, arrest, and conviction are three of the most common.
 Fortunately, the board does have options for pharmacists whose applications have been denied.

 Appealing a denial